ianmilligan1/webarchive-workshop/workshop/workshop.md

 TBA

+## Resources and Tools Used

+To use this workshop, you will need the following things:

+* [Docker](https://www.docker.com/get-docker): Please download and install Docker.
+It should be a straigthforward installation, and works on all platforms.
+* [Gephi](https://gephi.org/): Please download and install Gephi.
+It should also be a straightforward installation, and works on all platforms.
+* **A Good Text Editor**: Writing out scripts is best in a nice text editor.
+Ian personally recommends [Sublime Text](https://www.sublimetext.com/), a nice cross-platform text editor.

+We use Docker as it lets you run "containers," which let you run a self-contained Linux instance.
+Before Docker, we used fully-fledged virtual machines, which were many GBs in size and had a lot of overhead.
+Alternatively, we tried to write instructors for Windows, Mac, Linux, and all the other fun things out there in the wild, which was very frustrating.

 ## Installation and Use

 ### Docker

-This lesson only requires one dependency: [Docker](https://www.docker.com/get-docker).

-Later in this lesson, we use the networking tool [Gephi](https://gephi.org/).
+[We have full instructions for installing Docker on Mac here](https://github.com/SamFritz/archivesunleashed-workspace/blob/master/docker-instal.md).
+They will be similar on other operating systems.

-Make sure that Docker is running!
+Make sure that Docker is running (you can see an example of how in the link above)!
 If it isn't you might see an error like `docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?` – make sure to run it (on Mac, for example, you need to run the Docker application itself).

 Make a directory in your userspace, somewhere where you can find it: on your desktop, perhaps.
 Call it `data`.
 In my case, I will create it on my desktop and it will have a path like `/Users/ianmilligan1/desktop/data`.